Lost-Empire-Entertainment/Elypso-browser/EULA.md

 You **may not**:
 - Use the Software for unlawful or malicious activities.
-- Distribute modified binaries **without indicating that they are modified from the original version**.
+- Distribute modified binaries **only if they include a clear notice stating that they have been modified from the original version** and are not endorsed by the original authors.
 - Use the Software in a manner that infringes any third-party rights.

 This license remains **perpetual and irrevocable** as per the terms of the Zlib License.